-Why SIP for link negotiation in audio broadcasting?
+Why use SIP for link negotiation in audio broadcasting?

 SIP enables you to get away from the need of public, static IP addresses at each end.
 These endpoints don’t know each other’s IP addresses; they just “dial” a registered SIP address to start the connection process.
 By eliminating the public IP address, you can keep everything behind the firewall, significantly increasing security.

-The cost-effective SIP Opus Codec by Barix combine the ease of SIP-based link establishment with the efficiency of the Opus audio compression format.
-More details can be found here.
+The cost-effective SIP Opus Codecs by Barix combine the ease of SIP-based link establishment with the efficiency of the Opus audio compression format.
+More details about them can be found here.

 How does the installation work?

 - Get a standard endpoint address for each of the devices.
 While at it, make sure Opus is enabled on the SIP server (probably is).